Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Chilly weather in the north means that natural attractions such as Yehliu Geopark, Shifen Waterfall, and Taroko Gorge are less enticing to visit, but you shouldn’t let that stop you!
 While in Taroko, consider trekking down to this remote hot spring.

 If you love hot springs, then some of the best ones to check out around Taipei include Wulai and Jinshan in New Taipei City, Jiaoxi in Yilan, and Jianshi in Hsinchu.
 See more information in my guide to the best day trips from Taipei.
 Beyond the greater Taipei region, some other great hot spring areas around Taiwan include Ruisui in Hualien, Zhiben in Taitung, Tai’an in Miaoli, or Guanziling mud hot springs in Tainan.
+Here are my 20 favorite Taiwanese hot springs.

 In cities & counties in central and southern Taiwan, including Taichung, Taitung, Tainan, Kaohsiung, and Pingtung, the pleasant, mild weather in January makes for great exploring.
 At the Maolin National Scenic Area, millions of Taiwanese Purple Crow butterflies can be seen in January.